The Beginning - 1961-62

 The first pictures of the group are shown top right playing for the Grove School Summer Dance on 3rd April 1963.

 In mid 1963, Paul Watts left the group and eventually became EMI's Director of International Record Sales.
-He was replaced by another school friend, Johnny Conroy.
+John Conroy, another school friend, filled the vacancy.